 Where available, the significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations.
-Would the Project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Conflict with or obstruct implementation of the applicable air quality plan? b) Violate any air quality standard, result in substantial increase of any criteria pollutant, or substantially contribute to an existing or projected air quality violation under an applicable local, federal, or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? c) Expose sensitive receptors to substantial pollutant concentrations? d) Result in other emissions (example: Odors) adversely affecting a substantial number of people? \boxtimes
+Would the Project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Conflict with or obstruct implementation of the applicable air quality plan? b) Violate any air quality standard, result in substantial increase of any criteria pollutant, or substantially contribute to an existing or projected air quality violation under an applicable local, federal, or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? c) Expose sensitive receptors to substantial pollutant concentrations? d) Result in other emissions (example: Odors) adversely affecting a substantial number of people?

 - A. The project site is within the jurisdiction of the Amador Air District.
 Amador Air District is responsible for attaining and maintaining compliance with the NAAQS and CAAQS in the Mountain Counties Air Basin (MCAB) through the regulation of pollution emissions from stationary and industrial sources.
 Any new uses following this zone change would still be subject to regulation and pollutant emission limitations imposed by Amador Air district.
-There is no impact to implementation of any applicable air quality plans. - B. The proposed project would not generate a significant increase in operational or long-term emissions.
-The existing development climate of the area is a combination of commercial agriculture and residential uses.
+The uses proposed with the Use Permit application require minimal monitoring and traffic, as the facility is not to have staff on-site for every-day operation except for routine maintenance.
+Ongoing operations will be subject to monitoring by the Amador County Air District regarding emissions.
+There is a less than significant impact to implementation of any applicable air quality plans. - B. The proposed project would not generate a significant increase in operational or long-term emissions.
+The existing development climate of the area is a combination of commercial and residential uses.
 Future development of the property would be required to comply with the General Plan regarding construction emissions and related project-level emissions.
 Mitigation Measure AIR-1 is included to minimize vehicle idling times to reduce air quality impacts.
 There is a less than significant impact with mitigation(s) incorporated relative to air quality standards. - C. Sensitive receptors are uses that have an increased sensitivity to air pollution or environmental contaminants.
 Sensitive receptor locations include schools, parks and playgrounds, day care centers, nursing homes, hospitals, and residential dwelling units.
-The nearest incorporated city is Sutter Creek, located approximately two miles to the north.
-The project is directly southwest of the unincorporated community of Martell, which is listed as the County's Regional Service Center under the 2016 General Plan.
+The nearest incorporated cities are Jackson and Sutter Creek, located approximately six miles to the southwest.
+The project is located within the unincorporated community of Pine Grove, which is listed as one of the three designated Town Centers under the 2016 General Plan.
 Though there are sensitive receptors a short distance from the project site, the project itself does not introduce any significant increases of air pollution or environmental contaminants which would affect the surrounding populations.
 For these reasons, there would be no substantial increase the exposure of sensitive receptors to substantial pollutant concentrations.
-There is a less than significant impact. - D. The proposed project would not generate any significantly objectionable odors beyond that which is permitted under the zoning limitations of the AG zoning district.
-It is unlikely, due to the size and location of the property that any uses resulting from this project (the zone change) would introduce an increase of objectionable odors discernable at property boundaries and the County's Agricultural lands and operations also describe and address expectation of odors accompanying agricultural industries..
+There is a less than significant impact.

+D. The proposed Use Permit BESS Project would not generate any significantly objectionable odors.
+If other uses under C2 are proposed for use on the site which would potentially introduce objectionable odors, they would require the implementation of mitigation measures to reduce potential impacts to a less-than-significant impact to surrounding properties.
 This project results in a less than significant impact.